The Inward Investment and International Taxation Review: Japan

 |General||Received by shareholders holding certain percentage of shares||General||Received by banks|

-Japan also signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), which has come in to force in Japan as of 1 January 2019.
-The MLI affects Japanese bilateral tax treaties with 41 countries and regions (not including the United States), among which 27 countries (including the United Kingdom, France, the Netherlands, Australia and Singapore) have deposited the instruments of ratification as of 29 October 2020.
+Japan also signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), which came into force in Japan as of 1 January 2019.
+The MLI affects Japanese bilateral tax treaties with 41 countries and regions (not including the United States), among which 31 countries (including the United Kingdom, France, the Netherlands, Australia and Singapore) have deposited the instruments of ratification as of 30 September 2021.

 iv Taxation on receipt